Medicare Enrolled

 What this data tells you about Dr. Dickert

-Dr. Jim Dickert is a family medicine in Crystal River, FL, with 19 years in practice.
+Dr. Jim Dickert is a family medicine specialist in Crystal River, FL, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Dickert performed 61,019 Medicare services across 27,910 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Dickert received a total of $2,723 from 23 pharmaceutical and/or device companies across 169 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in family medicine.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.